Code-Institute-Submissions/RachelHickeyPhotpgraphy/README.md

 page in a new tab to the clients account.

+# Bugs
+* **Bug** - Getting the font color/background color for the navigation so it was visible above the hero image.
+Most font colors faded into the hero image.
+* **Fix** - color code #f16c6b and #00BFFF works best for the navigation with a transparent backgrounf.

 # Credits
 All images use in this site belong to Rachel.